This article was previously published in the winter issue of the Cultivator, Cornucopia’s quarterly newsletter.

 Finding the truth, and amplifying it for the USDA and thousands of Cornucopia supporters, provided Ross with ample motivation.
 Despite years as a litigator, it’s the one case she’ll never forget.

-As she continues her role as a consultant and international policy advisor for Cornucopia, Anne Ross can also be found working on her primary passion, food justice and access, as the new executive director at Food Democracy Now.
+As she continues her role as a consultant and international policy advisor for Cornucopia, Anne Ross can also be found working as a pro bono lawyer to stop human trafficking in agricultural labor.

 Hear Anne on the November 12 “Food Sleuth Radio” podcast.